19 Years of Excellence 99% Hiring Rate

 3. Match Colors with Brand Identity

 While choosing a color palette, observe the services and the work of the company.
-Every organisation serves a purpose so colors too.
-Thus, decide the color palette accordingly as it will be a powerful tool to represent the brand identity.
+Every organization serves a purpose, and so do colors.
+Thus, decide the color palette accordingly, as it will be a powerful tool to represent the brand identity.

 4. Think About Cultural Meanings